Green Growth in Tanzania through South-South Investment

 The project comes at an apt moment for Tanzania.
 The country’s economy has been expanding steadily, with growth touching 7 percent last year.
 As more foreign and local companies in Tanzania grow; MNF Square will meet the demand for hotel, office and retail space.
 The complex will also create linkages with local suppliers and producers, and offers an urban foothold for smaller businesses.

 CRJE Estate is a wholly owned subsidiary of China Railway Jianchang Engineering Co, one of the largest construction companies in Africa.
 The land for the site is owned by the MNF foundation, named after late Tanzanian President and visionary, Julius Nyerere.

 Mr. Dai Hegen, President of the China Railway Group said; "China Railway will make MNF square a first-class project in management, quality, efficiency, technology and experience.
-We will continue to support CRJE, our local company, to further expand their business in Tanzania, so as to create a better future for the friendship between China and Tanzania."
+We will continue to support CRJE, our local company, to further expand their business in Tanzania."

 Overall, IFC's China to Africa business grew 17 times from $28 million before 2004 to around $500 million in the last four years.
-In addition to direct investments, IFC mobilized $72 million and $60 million from Chinese banks for telecom projects in Ghana and Nigeria respectively.
 IFC has also supported around $400 million in trade between China and Africa through its Global Trade Finance Program since 2006.

 For more information contact Neha Sud, email@example.com Yu Jing, firstname.lastname@example.org